 Marina Krickler is a sought-after musician and educator throughout New England.
 Hailed for her “soaring… warmly played” solos (Boston Classical Review), she performs extensively with many of the region’s ensembles.

-Currently Fourth Horn with the Plymouth Philharmonic Orchestra and the Atlantic Symphony Orchestra, she has also performed with A Far Cry, the Canadian Opera Company, and the Vermont Symphony Orchestra.
+Currently Fourth Horn with the Plymouth Philharmonic Orchestra, she has also performed with A Far Cry, the Canadian Opera Company, and the Vermont Symphony Orchestra.
 In addition, she has appeared with the period ensemble Grand Harmonie.
-Ms. Krickler is the co-founder of the Red Hedgehog Trio, a chamber ensemble dedicated to exploring and expanding the repertoire for horn, violin, and piano.
 Her recent solo work includes performances with Haffner Sinfonietta, and Symphony Nova.

 Ms. Krickler enjoys teaching students of all ages, and has presented masterclasses in both the United States and Canada.
-She holds faculty appointments at the Winchester Community Music School, Dana Hall School of Music, and Wellesley Public Schools.
+She holds faculty appointments at the All Newton Music School, Dana Hall School of Music, and Wellesley Public Schools.

 Originally from Calgary, Alberta, Ms. Krickler spent her formative years playing piano and flute before being drawn to the horn at the age of sixteen.
 She holds a Master of Music in Performance from The Boston Conservatory, a Bachelor of Music in Performance from the University of Toronto, and a Music Performance Diploma from Mount Royal University.
 Her teachers and mentors have included Joan Watson, Eli Epstein, Gabe Radford, and Laurie Matiation.
 In addition to her formal education, she is an alumna of the National Academy Orchestra, the National Arts Centre Young Artists Program, and the National Youth Orchestra of Canada.